ASAD128/mystery-lunch/README.md

 # Mystery Lunch
-Mystery Lunch is a match making web application for corporate lunches, pretty similar concept as Random Coffee
+A web application to randomly select employees for lunch

-## Overview and Features
+## Features
-- Mystery Lunch web application randomly selects employees from different departments every month to have lunch together.
+1. Mystery Lunch web application randomly selects employees from different departments every month to have lunch together.
   - Application makes sure that each selected lunch partner belong to different department
   - Application also makes sure that selected partners haven't had coffee together in last 3 months

-- Admin can add or delete employees to the system
+2. Admin can add or delete employees to the system
   - When admin adds a new employee it will be added to exiting lunch partners pair (3 people lunch)
   - When admin removes an employee it will be removed from future lunch and remaining partner would join an existing pair

+3. User can apply filters based on date & departments
-- A rake task runs every month to generate random mystery lunch partners
+4. A rake task runs every month to generate random mystery lunch partners

 ## Demo
 ![demo](https://user-images.githubusercontent.com/22412472/213772075-e824ab35-1657-4aed-9a65-2e9579b79f14.gif)